Masters Program (Professional)

 The Master’s of Science in Applied and Computational Mathematics and Statistics (MS-ACMS) program trains students to solve complex real-world problems with statistical, mathematical and computational modeling.

 A student in the MS-ACMS program will complete 30 credits of coursework in statistics, applied mathematics or computational science.
 Our courses are specially designed for solving problems faced by companies today.
-A student may specialize in Applied Statistics, Applied and Computational Mathematics, or Predictive Analytics.
+A student may specialize in Applied Statistics, Applied and Computational Mathematics, Predictive Analytics, or Actuarial Science.
 The degree requirements, described here, are flexible enough to accommodate broad student interests, while ensuring that students graduate with deep knowledge of the subject matter.

 Options for terms of attendance